IBM-MIL/android-splash-screen/README.md

 }, SPLASH_DURATION);
 ```

-If instead we put the main thread to sleep in order to simulate the delay, then the user would be blocked from performing any UI actions while the splash screen is visible.
+If the main thread is put to sleep in order to simulate the delay, then the user would be blocked from performing any UI actions while the splash screen is visible.
 This includes the system back button to exit our app.

 ``` java
 // DON'T DO THIS